sosy-lab/benchexec/doc/INSTALL.md

 This applies for example for Ubuntu 21.10 and newer, Debian 11 and newer, and most other current Linux distributions.

+If you installed the Ubuntu/Debian package, everything should be taken care of and no manual steps are necessary.
+Otherwise, follow these instructions.

+By default, not all cgroups are delegated to each user, so only a restricted feature set of BenchExec would be available.
+To enabled delegation of all cgroup features, run `sudo systemctl edit user@.service`, insert the following lines, save and quit:

+    [Service]
+    # For BenchExec
+    Delegate=yes

+Apart from this one-time setup,
 BenchExec can use systemd to automatically take care of any necessary cgroup configuration, so no manual configuration is necessary.
-However, the Python package `pystemd` needs to be installed, which happens automatically if you installed our Ubuntu package including its recommended dependencies or `benchexec[systemd]` via pip.
+However, the Python package `pystemd` needs to be installed, which happens automatically if you installed `benchexec[systemd]` via pip.
 If missing, install the package with `sudo apt install python3-pystemd` or `pip install pystemd` according to how you installed BenchExec.